pragmatist/regel/README.md

-# RuleEngine
+# Regel

 A simple business rules engine.
+Still in active development.